tlahoda/PriorityQueue/README.md

 ```

 For the first push the bucket for priorities consisting of three digits
-is first searched for and then when not found created and inserted into
-the digits bucket map.
-Then the bucket for the priority "400" is
+is located in the digits bucket vector.
+Then the bucket for the priority
-searched for and when not found created and inserted into the three
+"400" is searched for.
+When it is not found a new bucket is created in
-digits bucket.
-Finally "bar" is pushed onto the end of the priority
+the correct place in the priority map.
+Finally "bar" is pushed onto the
-"400" bucket.
+end of the priority "400" bucket.

 For the second push the bucket for priorities consisting of three digits
-is first located (it was created during the first push).
-Then the bucket
+is first located in the digits vector.
+Then the bucket for the priority
-for the priority "300" is searched for and when not found created in the
+"300" is searched for.
+When not found it is created in the correct place
-three digits bucket.
-Finally "foo" is pushed onto the end of the priority
+in the three digits bucket.
+Finally "foo" is pushed onto the end of the
-"300" bucket.
+priority "300" bucket.

 The pop returns the element with the highest priority which is "foo"
 having a priority of "300". "foo" is cached so retrieving and returning
 it are a constant time operation.
 Since the priority bucket in which
 "foo" resides is also cached and now empty, it is pruned which is a
 constant time operation.
 Determining the next highest priority is done by
-grabbing the first digits bucket in the map, then the first priority
+searching for the first digits bucket that is not empty then grabbing the
-bucket, finally grabbing the first element on the element list.
+first priority bucket in it and caching the first element in its list.

 examples/priority_queue.cpp
 ---------------------------